meygha/stockbuddy/README.md

 ### To use the Stockbuddy Template
 1. Make a copy of the template
 2. Use the view of your choice to select stocks
-3. Your selections will appear in the Selections tab
+3. Make your selections by checking the box against the ticker.
+4. Use the column filter to view only your selections
-4. Buy these stocks and setup reminders 1 year from now
+5. Buy these stocks and setup reminders 1 year from now
     - Taxable accounts: Setup a week long event from 2 days before the purchase date to 2 days after so that you can optimize for taxes
     - Tax-sheltered account: the distinction between short-term and long-term gains does not matter, a single reminder day is sufficient